environmental-bioinformatics-master/Lab-SequenceData/Quality.md

 ### View the FastQC results
-If we were working on our local computers, we’d be able to display each of these HTML files as a webpage: open set1_1_fastqc.html
+If we were working on our local computers, we’d be able to display each of these HTML files as a webpage.
+Since we have been working in poseidon, we have transfer them to our local computers.

-web browsers installed on it, so the remote computer doesn’t know how to open the file.
-We want to look at the webpage summary reports, so let’s transfer them to our local computers (i.e. your laptop).

-To transfer a file from a remote server to our own machines, we will use scp, which we briefly mentioned during the previous lessons.
+To transfer a file from a remote server to our own machines, we will use *scp*, which we briefly mentioned during the previous lessons.

 First we will make a new directory on our computer to store the HTML files we’re transferring.
 Let’s put it on our desktop for now.
 Open a new tab in your terminal program and make a directory: